From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Discussion and Conclusion

 The mixed-supervision and confound-mitigation experiments are particularly informative because they require more than superficial hyperparameter adjustment.
 In the mixed-supervision setting, the agent moved beyond a standard fully supervised detector and assembled a teacher--student pseudo-labeling strategy that leveraged the much larger weakly labeled pool.
 This trajectory is consistent with a well-established pattern in the literature: when pseudo-label quality becomes sufficiently reliable, weakly labeled data can be converted into useful supervision and produce gains that are disproportionate to the amount of fully annotated data~\cite{kage2026review}.
 Likewise, in the shortcut-prone pneumothorax setting, the selected strategy, including subgroup-balanced sampling, adversarial training through gradient reversal, and confidence regularization, closely matches an existing family of deconfounding approaches~\cite{jiang2022role} designed to preserve target-relevant information while suppressing nuisance-related signals.
 The supporting role of mixup and label smoothing is also plausible, as both have repeatedly been associated with less overconfident predictions and better robustness under perturbation.
 Taken together, these case studies suggest that the framework works not because it discovers entirely new principles, but because it can identify, combine, and refine established techniques in a way that is appropriate for the problem described by the clinician.

 At the same time, this reliance on existing and widely validated methods also clarifies the limits of the current evidence.
 The framework appears most likely to succeed when the clinical request can be mapped onto a development space that is already well represented in the deep-learning literature.
 If the relevant solution depends on highly specialized domain knowledge, undocumented institutional practices, or modeling ideas that are not recoverable from standard public benchmarks and common implementation patterns, performance may degrade substantially.
 Hence, the agent is currently better understood as an autonomous integrator of known techniques than as a reliable source of methodological innovation.
+However, we expect that the abilities of such agentic systems will further develop and also lead to systems discovering new architectures.
+We base our expectation on recent works demonstrating true innovation through the use of agentic systems~\cite{lu2026towards,gottweis2026accelerating}.

 The framework may also fail when clinically important failure modes are not easily captured by the explicit task description.
 Real-world shortcut learning in medical AI is often driven by diffuse site effects, acquisition artifacts, annotation conventions, and hidden population structure~\cite{oakden2020hidden,degrave2021ai,gichoya2022ai,yang2024limits} rather than by a single identifiable confounder.
 These sources of bias are often difficult to enumerate in advance and may remain invisible in public benchmark settings.
 As a result, even a system that successfully mitigates one specified shortcut may still generalize poorly under external evaluation if other latent sources of spurious correlation remain unaddressed.
 The chest-drain experiment should therefore be interpreted carefully: it shows that the agent can implement a clinician-specified deconfounding objective, but it does not establish that the framework can reliably detect, diagnose, or correct unknown shortcuts on its own.